 From vines planted on north facing slopes within the Cornas appellation.
 This is a rare glimpse at the flavors of Cornas through the lens of white varieties.
 Very cool & very limited.

 From Vincent’s youngest vines on the lowest part of the slope of decomposed granite.
-The vines are located in the lieu-dit of "Mazards".
+The vines are located in the lieu-dits of St. Pierre and Patou.
+Up to 15% stems depending on vintage.
+Aged 100% in barrel.
+This is always a beautiful Cornas that allows for early (earlier anyway) drinking.

-The vines for this wine are sourced from the lieu-dit known as “Sauman” which showcase the powerful presence of Cornas.
-The vines here are 60 years old.
+The vines for this wine are sourced from the lieu-dits of Sauman and Les Mazards.
+The vines here are 60 to 100 years old.
+Predominantly whole cluster and aged in barrel.
+Powerful and ageworthy yet still quite graceful.